 - 1. Stop the belt. - 2.
 Set the sampling template in place on the belt, avoiding intrusion by adjacent material. - 3.
 Remove the material from inside the template, including all fines. - 4.
 Obtain at least three approximately equal increments. - 5.
-Combine the increments to form a single sample.
+Combine the increments and mix thoroughly to form a single sample.